-Most fashion products are high enough priced to cover delivery charges.
-As we share in our article on D2C business models, that’s important to create a profitable and sustainable online business.
+Most fashion products are high enough priced to cover delivery costs.
+As we share in our D2C business models article, that’s important to create a profitable and sustainable online business.

 And of course, the whole point of fashion is to make people look good.
-So, it creates its own visual content that’s easy to showcase on digital media, particularly social media.
-Channels like Instagram make access to fashion influencers who’ll highlight your products easy.
+So, it creates its own visual content that’s easy to showcase on social media.
+Channels like Instagram give easy access to fashion influencers who’ll talk about your products.

 Online fashion shopping - challenges

 Despite all that, online fashion shopping does have challenges.

 The customer doesn’t get to try the product on.
 They can’t see how it fits, or what they look like wearing it.

 From a business point of view, this means you need a clear returns policy and system.

 If the product doesn’t fit, or doesn’t look right, customers expect an exchange or refund.
 Your customer service and warehouse systems need to manage this.
 You need to get the product back, and refund the customer.
 If customers aren’t happy, they’ll talk about it on social media, and on review sites.

 And finally, there’s lots of choice in online fashion shopping.
 Lots of competition.
 Product review lists over 1,100 clothing stores.
 And that’s just Australia.
 It doesn’t include overseas stores who ship to Australia, or any of the smaller pop-up stores.

 With e-Commerce models like Print on Demand and drop shipping, it’s easy for anyone to set up their own online fashion shopping business.
 You just need a strong point of difference to stand out.